 Actually lost touch for some time, probably due to the fact that your show schedule changed, only to find you, again,

 as I was turning onto to West 45th Street, NYC, about 18 months ago.

 You were not "on mike," but the music on FM/99.5 that Saturday afternoon was distinctive.

 Jacquim, went to Cuba several years ago and rediscovered

 unadulterabed form of music.
 To my mind it's almost like listening to the late Hank Williams.
 You connect immediately.

 You forgive the marginal selections, but make no mistakes, it's not processed, not produced, not formated to 3 or 4 minutes for air-play.

 It just is what it is - great music.

-Ferrer was actually born at a dance in 1927 in
+Ferrer was actually born at a dance

 Together with Ruben Gonzalez, both of these senior citizens have something that you can learn and can't buy...